Now Accepting New Patients ยท Same-Week Appointments

 • Sleep disruption due to nocturnal pain worsening

-• Pain in areas that feel numb (a paradoxical hallmark of neuropathy)
+• The paradox of pain in areas that feel numb โ€” a hallmark of neuropathic conditions

-Treatment Options at Our Katy Practice
+Treatment Options

-• Epidural steroid injections for radicular neuropathic pain
+• Epidural steroid injections โ€” for radicular neuropathic pain from nerve root compression.
+Learn about ESI side effects and what to expect

 Frequently Asked Questions